ps-feng/unofficial-cuentica-api/README.md

 - Supports code blocks with proper formatting
 - Maintains text emphasis and formatting
 - Generates Postman collection for easy API testing
+- Provides an MCP server for direct LLM integration with the Cuentica API

+## MCP Server

+The MCP server allows LLM systems to directly interact with the Cuentica API.
+It's located in the `mcp` directory and provides the following benefits:

+- **Easy LLM Integration**: Exposes Cuentica API endpoints as MCP tools that LLMs can call directly
+- **Authentication**: Uses a Cuentica API token passed via environment variable
+- **Safety**: Only exposes reading and modification endpoints (deletion endpoints are excluded)
+- **Pagination Support**: All list endpoints support pagination parameters

+See the [MCP server documentation](mcp/README.md) for setup and usage information.

 ## License